Brian Anderson Player Props: Brewers vs. Orioles

-Brian Anderson -- with a slugging percentage of .257 in his past 10 games, including no homers) -- will be in action for the Milwaukee Brewers versus the Baltimore Orioles, with Dean Kremer on the mound, on June 7 at 7:40 PM ET.
+On Thursday, Brian Anderson (.278 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 2:10 PM ET.

 Brian Anderson Game Info & Props vs. the Orioles